Notes/The Pigeonhole Principle and Ramsey Theory: Guaranteed Structure in Chaos

 Birthday paradox collision $O(\sqrt{n})$ expected trials Pigeonhole guarantees collision by $n+1$ trials

-The number of 2-colorings of K_n is 2^{\binom{n}{2}}.
-For n = 43 (lower bound of R(5,5)), this is 2^{903} \approx 10^{272}, far beyond any computational search.
+The number of 2-colorings of $K_n$ is $2^{\binom{n}{2}}$.
+For $n = 43$ (lower bound of $R(5,5)$), this is $2^{903} \approx 10^{272}$, far beyond any computational search.

 $|\text{colorings of } K_n| = 2^{n(n-1)/2}$